Mayo Clinic Health System

 2. Prepare a discussion checklist.

-Your health care provider will ask you several questions.
+Your healthcare provider will ask you several questions.
 The number of questions depends on the reason for your visit and whether this provider has seen you before.
 Your answers help your provider understand your health and health concerns.

 Be prepared to discuss: